πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 printf("Hello, %s\n", name);

 Why no &?
-An array name like name decays to the address of its first element, so its address is passed automatically.
+An array name like name decays to the address of its first element, so the address is already passed automatically.

 Counting string length

-strlen (from the standard library) is the easy way.
-To understand how it works, let's look at a "home-made" version.
+strlen from the standard library is the easy way.
+To see how it works, let's build a home-made version.

 // Count until '\0'